Click on the question to get the answer!

 I'm not sure if I want the whole grant transferred to my institution or if I should leave part of it at IFS.
 What do you suggest?

 We suggest that you leave the grant funds in a special account at IFS.
-After agreement we can then transfer part of or the whole grant to the account of your institution.
+After agreement, we can then transfer part or all of the grant to your institution's account.

-By subscribing to an RSS-feed you will get messages regularly, i.e. whenever there are changes on the website.
-You read the messages in an RSS reader and hence, if you subscribe to RSS on many websites, you can know about and read the changes on all those websites easily and efficiently at one place on your computer (the RSS reader), instead of you having to go to all those websites regularly looking for the changes and updates.
+By subscribing to an RSS feed you will receive messages regularly, ie whenever there are changes on the website.
+You read the messages in an RSS reader and hence, if you subscribe to RSS on many websites, you can know about and read the changes on all those websites easily and efficiently in one place on your computer (the RSS reader), instead of you having to go to all those websites regularly looking for the changes and updates.

-Most Internet Browsers and some email programmes can work as RSS readers, or you can install a special reader programme.
+Most Internet Browsers and some email programs can work as RSS readers, or you can install a special reader program.

-The website you’re interested in must first offer an RSS feed – and the IFS website does that.
-Look for the blue symbol
+The website you are interested in must first offer an RSS feed - and the IFS website does that.
+Look for the blue symbol on the 1 st page.
+More information here .

 There is much more information about RSS on the Internet; some suggestions: